Read case data

 1. Connect with a database

-First, we establish a connection to an SQLite database created in
+First, we establish a connection to an SQLite database created on our

 .